DDMAL/Andrew-Hughes-Chant/README.md

 In order to run ```Parser.py```, this is what you need to do:

+# How to run Parser.py?
 Note that you need Python3 ,cltk, and Pymei toolkit to run this script.
 You can install cltk toolkit simply by running: ``` pip3 install cltk```in the terminal.

 To install Pymei, please refer to: https://github.com/DDMAL/libmei/wiki.